BWeddle/assignment2-Weddle/README.md

 ---

-Things to Do and Places to See:
+### Things to Do and Places to See:
 |City|Location|Time|
 |---|---|---|
 |Washington DC|The Smithsonian|1-3 Days|
 |Omaha|The Old Market|3-4 Hours|
 |Kansas City|City Market|1-2 Hours|

+---

+## Quotes
+> "Do or do not there is no try" *- Yoda*

+> "If I have seen further than others, it is by standing upon the shoulders of giants" *- Isaac Newton*